Your Atlanto-occipital Joint

-In this video you’ll practice a movement meditation that can restore mobility at the joint between the top of your neck and your cranium.
+In the attached video you’ll practice a movement meditation that can restore mobility at the joint between the top of your neck and your cranium.
 This area so often expresses stress as rigidity, and is exacerbated by long hours spent in front of computer screens.

-Tensions in the eyes and jaw restrict movement in the articulation between neck and head, and that blocks upward impulses through the midline.
+Tensions in the eyes and jaw restrict movement in the articulation between neck and head, and that blocks upward impulses through your midline.
 This diminishes spinal mobility.

 The meditation asks you to “draw” circles and figure 8’s using your uvula as a stylus.
 This flap of muscular tissue at the back of your throat takes part in speech and swallowing, and can be readily viewed in a mirror.

 This is not a one-time exploration, but rather a practice I hope you’ll incorporate into your self-care routine.
 In practicing it myself, I find it challenging to keep my attention poised on the uvula.
 When my concentration wavers, the movement gets directed from someplace farther forward, more superficial, more vague.
 The circles and 8's can be as tiny as a sequin.
 When I can't manage arcs, I draw simple lines.
 When I can sustain my focus on the uvula stylus, the work takes me that far back into my midline as well.
 Visiting myself at that depth is always worth the journey.
 Please let me know how this goes for you.

 NOTE: You are not trying to wiggle your uvula in this practice.
 Rather, you are using it like a marker or paintbrush.